Divis Tower

 Divis Tower is a 19-floor, 200 ft tower in Belfast, Northern Ireland.
 It is located in Divis Street, which is the lower section of the Falls Road.
 It is currently the fifteenth-tallest building in Belfast.

 History

 The tower was built in 1966 as part of the now-demolished Divis Flats complex, which comprised twelve eight-storey blocks of terraces and flats, named after the nearby Divis Mountain.
 The tower, a vertical complex of 96 flats housing approximately 110 residents, was designed by architect Frank Robertson for the Northern Ireland Housing Trust.
 The site on which the Tower stands was previously the location of the Charles Lanyon-designed Falls Road Methodist Church, which opened in 1854 and closed in 1966.
 The site was sold to Belfast Corporation for approximately £11,000.
-A television documentary has been made about the tower.